cccbr/runningatower/content/docs/020-permissions/index.md

 *Figure 1: Nesting boxes for swifts installed in tower louvres*

-There may also be restrictions on certain species of birds in the nesting season.
+There may also be restrictions concerning certain species of birds in the nesting season.
 Churches can make a positive contribution by providing nest sites.
 Figure 1 shows nesting boxes installed for swifts – a species that is declining due to lack of suitable nest sites.
 The birds are flourishing and not bothered by the noise of the bells.
 Further information is given [here](https://www.caringforgodsacre.org.uk/guidelines-for-installing-swift-nest-boxes-in-church-belfries/ ).

 ## Other Jurisdictions